-☐ Rental (non-owner resident)
+Rental (non-owner resident)

-☐ Other
+Other

 A ccommodation types

-3.2 Number of units by accommodation type and tenure 36 buil There are 265 units in the village, comprising 68 single storey units, 36 units in a multi-storey building with 6 levels, 61 units in a multi-story building with 8 levels and 100 units in a multi-story building with 11 levels.
+3.2 Number of units by accommodation type and tenure 36 units in a mult Iding with 8 le\ i-storey building \ comprising 45 single with 6 levels, 61 units s in a multi-story build in a multi-story

 Accommodation Unit Fre ehold Leasehold Licence Other

 Independent living units

 - Studio 16 units

-- One bedroom 28 units
+- One bedroom 25 units

-- Two bedroom 106 units
+- Two bedroom 86 units

-- Three bedroom 17 units
+- Three bedroom 19 units

 Serviced units

 - Studio 25

 - One bedroom 15

 - Two bedroom

 - Three bedroom

 Other:

 - ILU 1 bed + study 39 units

-- ILU 2 bed + study 19 units
+- ILU 2 bed + study 17 units

-Total number of units 265 units
+Total number of units 242 units

 Note from the scheme operator: The village is being progressively redeveloped.
 This constitutes a 'running redevelopment' for the purposes of the Act.
 The details of the running redevelopment are the construction of 405 independent living units and ancillary facilities within the Retirement Village.
 It is intended that construction occurs on a staged basis as outlined in Part 5.1 below.
 Note from the scheme operator: The serviced units are not available for new residents.
+It is f the running / facilities within s as outlined in
-It is intended that once serviced units are vacant, the land on which they are located will form part of f the running v facilities within s as outlined in residents.
-It is

-A the progressive develo pme nt of the villag е.
+intended that once serviced units are vacant, the land on which they are located will form part of the progressive development of the village.

+Α ccess and design

-3 a .3 What disability ccess and design eatures do the units \boxtimes ∠ Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in □ all ∠ some units
+а 3.3 What disability access and design ∠ Level access from the street into and between all areas of the unit(i.e. no external or internal steps or stairs) in □ all ∠ some units

-а nd the village ontain? \boxtimes $oxed{\boxtimes}$ Alternatively, a ramp, elevator or lift allows entry into $oxed{\square}$ all $oxed{\boxtimes}$ some units
+а eatures do the units nd the village ontain? $\boxtimes$ Alternatively, units a ramp, elevator or lift allows entry int o □ all ⊠ some

-\boxtimes Step-free (ho bless) shower in oxtimes all $oxtimes$ some units
+$\boxtimes$ Step-free (ho bless) shower in oxtimes all $oxtimes$ some units

+$\boxtimes$ • ] all ⊠ some

-\boxtimes Width of doo rways allow for w heelchair access in □]all ⊠ some
+Width of doorways allow for wheelchair access in □ all ⋈ some units